fadams/docker-playpen/nvidia-glxgears/README.md

 If full isolation/sandboxing is required it is necessary to bundle an X Server in the docker image, rendering to [Xvfb](https://en.wikipedia.org/wiki/Xvfb) (X11 Virtual Frame Buffer) then export the captured Frame Buffer via something like [Xpra](http://xpra.org/) or [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing).
 This approach offers excellent application isolation, but requires many extra packages to be installed in the application image plus additional client software to render the display.
 More details on fully sandboxed approach TBD.

-## GPU Acceleration
+## Nvidia GPU Acceleration Host Requirements

-In an ideal world, with a Dockerfile
+In an *ideal world* the following Dockerfile should suffice:

 ```
 FROM debian:stretch-slim